bgenev/impulse-xdr/README.md

 #### Deep Security Visibility & Protection

-ImpulseXDR is a complete security monitoring solution for servers and endpoints that comes with its own custom threat detection framework, indexing, storage and visualisation.
+ImpulseXDR is a complete security monitoring solution for servers and endpoints that comes with custom threat detection framework, indexing, storage and visualisation.

 Impulse takes a different approach to host intrusion detection that provides deeper visibility with minimal performance impact.